awsdocs/amazon-ec2-user-guide/doc_source/ri-modifying.md

 ## Submitting modification requests<a name="ri-modification-process"></a>

 Before you modify your Reserved Instances, ensure that you have read the applicable [restrictions](#ri-modification-limits)\.
-Before you modify the instance size, calculate the total [instance size footprint](#ri-modification-instancemove) of the reservations that you want to modify and ensure that it matches the total instance size footprint of your target configurations\.
+Before you modify the instance size, calculate the total [instance size footprint](#ri-modification-instancemove) of the original reservations that you want to modify and ensure that it matches the total instance size footprint of your new configurations\.

 **To modify your Reserved Instances using the AWS Management Console**